YanLuong/kickstarter-analysis/README.md

 ##### Challenges

 There were some challenges with using the countifs().
 There were a number of syntax errors due to there being multiple criterias.
-This difficulty was overcome by breaking down the criteria in the countifs () statement to one at a time and adding a new criteria/condition after the first criteria was met and cross checked with the filters the raw data set.
+This difficulty was overcome by breaking down the criteria in the countifs () statement to one at a time and adding a new criteria/condition after the first criteria was met and cross checked with filters manually selected from the raw data set.

 ### Challenges and Difficulties Encountered